ebi-uniprot/protvar-fe/public/help.md

 <a name="cytogenetic-band"></a>**AK - Cytogenetic_band:** The region of the chromosome containing the variant position.
 Cytogenic bands are areas of chromosomes rich in
 actively transcribing DNA.

-<a name="other-identifiers-for-the-variant"></a>**AL - Other_identifiers_for_the_variant** Description of the same variant (position and nucleotide change) as the user entered in different databases.
+<a name="other-identifiers-for-the-variant"></a>**AL - Other_identifiers_for_the_variant:** Description of the same variant (position and nucleotide change) as the user entered in different databases.
 The source database name is given, separated by the variant ID with "-" then separated from the clinical consequence with ";".
 Each separate databse is separated by "|".
 For example,
 > ClinVar-RCV000003593;Pathogenic|UniProt-VAR_017144;Pathogenic.

-<a name="diseases-associated-with-variant"></a>**AM - Diseases_associated_with_variant** Describes diseases from literature which have been associated with the specific variant entered by the user.
+<a name="diseases-associated-with-variant"></a>**AM - Diseases_associated_with_variant:** Describes diseases from literature which have been associated with the specific variant entered by the user.
 There may be multiple diseases
 listed which are separated by “|”.
 The evidence for each disease is in brackets which may be a CliVar ID or Pubmed link to a publication.

 <a name="variants-colocated-at-residue-position"></a>**AN - Variants_colocated_at_residue_position:** This column describes other variants which have been described at the same AMINO ACID position.
 As a codon is three